adamysyim/eco395m-midterm-project---diabetes/README.md

   * perform multiple logitstics regression with all the 13 selected variables for better fitting of the categorical dependent variable, and use taining and testing groups in machine learning to perform the validation test (check AUC value and ROC curve)
   * drop the independent variables which do not have significant coefficients at 5% level of significance, and re-perform the multiple logitstics regression with the rest variables, and use taining and testing groups in machine learning to perform the validation test (check AUC value and ROC curve)
   * extensions: test additional ensemble methods for prediction, including bootstrap aggregating/bagging classifier, random forest, and gradient boosting
+- Result: The final logistics regression model would be one of the best models fit the cleaned dataset.
+The gradient boosting method in extensions is comparable.

 ## Results and Findings of the Analysis

  ### Results

   #### [Multiple Logistics Regression]
 We use logistic regression because diabetes is the binary response variable with multiple independent variables.
 We checked basic assumptions that logistic regression requires.
 The correlation coefficients between independent variable we selected are less than 0.5.
-Thus, there is no strong multicollinearity.
+The VIF for all the independent variables are smaller than 2.
+Thus, there is no strong multicollinearity in independent variables.
 We also removed influential outliers through data cleaning, not to mention that the sample size we have is large enough.
 This indicates logistics regression is the method we need to analyze the data.

 Below is the regression result of the final improved multiple logistics regression model:

 <img width="417" alt="logit result" src="https://user-images.githubusercontent.com/97976503/159059404-6d90cbf5-1d2b-4259-99f9-beabdec79838.png">